Crème caramel: Costa Rica

 Flan in Costa Rica often features coconut or coffee (flan de café).

 Croatia

 In Croatia, rožata, rozata, rožada or rozada ([rǒʒaːta]) is flavored with the Dubrovnik liqueur rozalin (rose liqueur), which gives the cake its characteristic aroma.
+It has a documented history stretching from medieval times.
 Modern variations include vanilla and other flavorings.

 Cuba

-Cuban flan (flan de Cuba) is made with the addition of the whites of two eggs and a cinnamon stick.
+Cuban flan (flan de Cuba) is made with the addition of egg whites and a cinnamon stick.
 A similar Cuban dish is Copa Lolita, a small caramel flan served with one or two scoops of vanilla ice cream.
 Other variations include coconut or rum raisin topping.

 Dominican Republic

 In the Dominican Republic, only egg yolks are used, mixed with vanilla, evaporated milk, and condensed milk.
 Coconut flan is known as quesillo.

+France

+Regional variations of crème caramel in France include: